WHEN: Labor Day Weekend: 9/1/17 - 9/4/17: (Workshop starts Fri evening, & includes 3 nights of lodging, but wraps Sun night. No Monday session.)

 Poetic language brings our breathing, sensing, emotional corporeality into the process of writing and reading.
 It makes “sense” differently than other kinds of language.
 In this workshop we will explore how poetic language works.
 We’ll experiment with line, voice, and the reading/re-seeing experience.
 If you are new to poetry, this workshop is a way into understanding the corporeal language of poetry and art.
 If you are an experienced writer or artist, this workshop can deepen your artistic practice by taking you in new directions or showing you more about your creative and linguistic processes.
 No prerequisites or genre restrictions, just come willing to experiment and experience what poetic language is all about!

-Food and drink is included in your registration fee.
-Workshop meets Friday evening from 7-9, beverages and dessert will be served.
-Saturday and Sunday we go from 10:30-4, and coffee, tea, and lunch will be served.
+Workshop meets Friday evening from 7-9, Saturday and Sunday we go from 10:30-4.
 Limited seats available in order to allow for meaningful engagement.
-Contact firstname.lastname@example.org with questions.
+Contact email@example.com with questions.

 Writing & The Body

 “Writing and the body” are at the heart of both Lidia and Jen’s work so they decided to join forces and create a space where you can safely listen to and interpret the things our bodies tell us.
 This workshop will be non- traditional and, as Lidia says, will explore how stories and their forms can come from corporeal places, not just literary traditions and MFA programs.

 We will do yoga (you do not have to be good at yoga or know it all) in order to open the body in Jen’s workshops and we will write about the body in Lidia’s workshops.
 Combining movement and writing moves you into a deeper space that allows words take over.
 Expect to flow, sweat, sing, write, dance and laugh as you let go of what is no longer serving you.
 Manifest what you want in your life.